It may turn out that the boomers were right – mobile phones and social media is going to kill you.

 The Social Dilemma is able to simplify this technical concept, thanks to the help of experts and former employees.
 This includes a Director of Monetization for Facebook, Coinventor of Google Drive, Senior VP of Engineering from Twitter, a Social Psychologist from NYU, and a Professor from Harvard Business School.

 The documentary mixes these interviews with dramatized footage (which includes a special effects model) to visualize how social media usage can influence and manipulate a person’s behavior.
 Social media has become a place where people accept whatever reality is presented to them, while also confirming their own bias.
-This, in turn, warps their perception of the world which others can take advantage of.
+It warps their perception of the world which demagogues can take advantage of.

 But while the first part of the film is able to clearly state the problem and outline ethical issues, The Social Dilemma spends more of its time as a fear-inducing Op-Ed that doesn’t really present anything new.